Bright-Union/brightunion-sdk/README.md

 ## Prerequisites for Nexus Quotation
 Quotation support for Nexus provider is only allowed by white-listing your URL, please contact us for support and we will add your app to Nexus supported URL's.
-If not doing so, Nexus quotations will throw 403 error.
+Not doing so, will cause Nexus quotations throwing 403 error.
+Other quotations from other providers will load.

 ## Installation